 We give advice, although no one is asking for advice.

 Every day we have to make a number of small and big decisions.
 Sometimes they are easy, but it happens that we have to choose between two good or two bad options.
 Then we face decision dissonance: a situation in which a difficult choice consumes a lot of our time and energy.

 Sometimes we decide to ask someone else to decide for us, toss a coin or consider somebody’s opinion to enrich our final decision.
-In such cases people often tell us ”if I were you…” causing a phenomenon called reactance.
+In such cases, people often tell us ”if I were you…” causing a phenomenon called reactance.
 It is a feeling that someone or something limits our freedom of choice so we need to choose an option different from the advised one.
-It helps making a choice, but this choice is not very rational.
+It helps make a choice, but this choice is not very rational.

 We give advice, although we lack information.

 It happens in two different cases.
 First of all, people have a natural tendency to give advice more often than it is needed.
 They instinctively give advice when they encounter somebody experiencing difficulty with making a decision.
 The second reason people give advice is the fact that people want to feel good about themselves.
-Giving advice is for many an opportunity to prove that they are knowledgeable, experienced and, after all, helpful.
+Giving advice is for many an opportunity to prove that they are knowledgeable, experienced, and, after all, helpful.
 Both of these motivations are not beneficial for people receiving such advice because this can distract them from real objectives.

 In general, it is better not to give advice, if it is only possible.
-If we have to give advice, it is better to ask questions to make somebody needing help discover answers independently.
-Then such a person can make judgements accordingly.
+If we have to give advice, it is better to ask questions to make somebody needing help to discover answers independently.
+Then such a person can make judgments accordingly.
 People often think that it is a psychologist’s job to give advice.
-A good psychologist creates space where a client can activate internal drivers leading to right answers and offers tools to discover them.
+A good psychologist creates space where a client can activate internal drivers leading to the right answers and offers tools to discover them.
 And it is as simple as that…